 After you’ve looked at a research guide or two, you may want to take a more in-depth look at the EU.
 These treatises will go a bit deeper into aspects of the EU than the research guides listed above.
-This is not an exclusive list and to locate more materials, you can use keyword searching in the library catalog.
+This is not an exhaustive list; you can find additional materials by searching the library catalog.

 This book was written for lawyers and academics with a legal research background.
 It lays out some of the more notable treaties that the EU has entered into as well as the different institutions within the EU and how they interact with one another as well as the member states which comprise the EU.

 - Cases and Materials on EU Law (8th ed.), Stephen Weatherill INTL KJE945 .W43 2012

 This casebook focuses primarily on the judicial institutions of the EU, especially as they relate to trade and competition law.

 - A Critical Introduction to European Law (2nd ed.), Ian Ward INTL KJE947 .W37 2003

 A leading academic commentary on European law.
 Among the various sections of this book are included chapters on EU social policy and Human Rights.